 The Burning Man experience is unique, and some would even go so far as to call it bizarre.
 The tenets of Burning Man are community, participation, radical self-expression and self-sufficiency.
 The participants come together and create a temporary community called Black Rock City, in the form of two-thirds of a circle.
 You can drive to Black Rock City but to move around, your only options are foot or bike.
 You can either bring your own tents or stay in an RV in any one of the many theme camps or villages.
 You could even create your own theme camp!
 The event believes in a gift community, wherein, everyone participates and shares with their neighbors, so RVers can volunteer in any respect.

 The setting of the event on the playa (ancient lake-bed) makes for some harsh weather conditions.
 Temperatures in the desert can vary dramatically from freezing lows to boiling highs.
 RVers be prepared to come fully-equipped in terms of food, clothing and shelter to handle all your needs as the only items sold there are coffee and ice at the Centre Camp.
 There is a daily shuttle to the two closest cities of Empire and Gerlach should you feel the need to replenish supplies with daily in and out passes, but this is not encouraged.
-If you don't have tickets to the 2014 event already then you have two options; 1) Sign up for the Secure Ticket Exchange Program (STEP) before July 25, 2014.
+If you don't have tickets to the 2015 event already then you have two options; 1) Sign up for the Secure Ticket Exchange Program (STEP) before noon (PDT) July 24, 2015.
 People who have an extra ticket to sell can submit it for sale through the STEP system, so you can join the STEP queue to buy them.
-2) Register for the OMG Sale between noon (PDT) Thursday, July 31, 2014 and noon (PDT) Monday, August 4, 2014.
-Sales will open at noon (PDT) on Wednesday August 6, 2014 and be on a first-come, first-served basis.
+2) Register for the OMG Sale between noon (PDT) Wednesday, July 29, 2015 and noon (PDT) Saturday, August 1, 2015.
+Sales will open at noon (PDT) on Wednesday August 5, 2015 and be on a first-come, first-served basis.
 There will NOT be tickets for sale at the gate when you arrive.
-You can find out more about ticketing at Burning Man 2014 Ticket Information.
+You can find out more about ticketing at Burning Man 2015 Ticket Information.